 Target Archery is probably the sort of archery that pops into your head when you think of competitions with a bow.
 The 2012 Olympics probably gave people in the UK their first real view of archery outside of movies and as the viewing and attendance at Lords Cricket ground was among some of the best received events … people in the UK liked what they saw.
 A large number of archers took annual holidays and spent a week on the couch watching the entire event live. (editor: I did this and it was fantastic although my couch still has a dent from my butt)

-The vast majority of target archery competitions involves shooting a set number of arrows at each of one, two, three or even four distinct distances while aiming at a set sized for the distance face (or target).
+The vast majority of target archery competitions involves shooting a set number of arrows at each of one, two, three or even four distinct distances while aiming at a face (the multi-coloured circular thing) of set size for that distance.
 The field will be as flat as is possible.
 The arrows are shot in ends (your turn) of 3 or 6 arrows (3 at the shorter, 6 at the longer distances).
 These ends are shot in a very formal manner with a time limit which minimizes any possibility of injury and delay.
 A series of whistles or coloured lights (not dissimilar to traffic lights) are used to keep competitors appraised of how long they have left to shoot and when its safe to collect arrows respectively.
 Competitors are split by type of bow type, gender and age group and in most competitions the winner of each sub group is the person with the largest score.

 A vast video library of head to head target archery can be found on World Archery’s Youtube channel.